kiran11621/Debug-the-Code/README.md

 # Debug The Code
 ## Rules

- - language used are C, C++, Javascript, HTML, Css
+ - Questions are on programming Language C and C++; and Web Programming Javascript, HTML, CSS.
  - The ranking will be determined depending on the total time taken by the candidate in this round.
  - Do not discuss any strategy or logic of the program during a live contest.
  - All Participants are expected to abide by the rules ®ulations of the contest.